 The global mining industry experienced a 5% drop in new job postings related to artificial intelligence in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Artificial Intelligence in Mining – Hiring Activity in Q3 2022.
 This compares to a 117% increase versus Q3 2021.

 Notably, Software and Web Developers, Programmers, and Testers jobs accounted for a 12% share of the global mining industry’s artificial intelligence-related total new job postings in Q3 2022, down 13% over the prior quarter.

 Software and Web Developers, Programmers, and Testers, with a share of 12%, emerged as the top artificial intelligence-related job roles within the mining industry in Q3 2022, with new job postings drop by 13% quarter-on-quarter.
 Miscellaneous Engineers came in second with a share of 5% in Q3 2022, with new job postings drop by 5% over the previous quarter.

 The other prominent artificial intelligence roles include Data Scientists with a 4% share in Q3 2022, Database and Network Administrators and Architects with a 4% share of new job postings.

 The largest share of artificial intelligence-related new job postings in the mining industry in Q3 2022 was in the US with 45% followed by Canada (13%) and India (10%).
-The share represented by the US was 4% higher than the 41% share it accounted for in Q2 2022.
+The share represented by the US was four percentage points higher than the 41% share it accounted for in Q2 2022.

 To further understand the key themes and technologies driving hiring activity in the mining industry, access GlobalData’s latest thematic research reports.